F1bonacc1/process-compose/README.md

 ##### Terminate Process Compose once given process ends

-There are cases when you might want `process-compose` to terminate immediately when one of the processes exits (regardless of exit code).
-For example when running tests which depend on other processes like databases etc..
-You might want the processes, on which the test process depends, to start first, then run the tests, and finally terminate all processes once the test process exits, reporting the code returned by the test process.
+There are cases when you might want `process-compose` to terminate immediately when one of the processes exits (regardless of the exit code).
+For example when running tests that depend on other processes like databases etc. You might want the processes, on which the test process depends, to start first, then run the tests, and finally terminate all processes once the test process exits, reporting the code returned by the test process.

 To achieve that, set `availability.exit_on_end` to `true`, and `process-compose` will gracefully shut down all the other running processes and exit with the same exit code as the given process.